Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ~

-A Mire born in New England before Le Grand Dérangement of 1755 lived among his Acadian namesakes on the river:
+During the early antebellum period, a Mire born in New England before the Acadian Grand Dérangement of 1755 lived among his Acadian namesakes on the river.
+On the western prairies, at least one Mire family sprang from Afro Creoles:

 CONCLUSION

-The Mires settled "late" in Acadia, but they were among the earliest Acadians to find refuge in Louisiana.
-Three brothers came to Louisiana from Halifax in 1765 and settled at Cabanocé/St.-Jacques.
-The oldest brother remained there.
-One of the younger brothers moved upriver to St.-Gabriel de Manchac by the late 1780s.
-About the same time, the other younger brother crossed the Atchafalaya Basin and created a western branch of the family at Côte Gelée in the Atakapas District.
-During the early antebellum period, Mires from Baton Rouge and St. James moved to upper Bayou Lafourche, creating a third center of family settlement. ...
+Mires settled "late" in Acadia, and some of them may have resettled in Canada before Le Grand Dérangement, but the ones who remained in Nova Scotia were among the earliest Acadians to find refuge in Louisiana.
+Three brothers from Pigiguit came to Louisiana from Halifax via St.-Domingue in 1765 and settled at Cabanocé/St.-Jacques on the river, on what became known as the Acadian Coast.
+The oldest brother remained at St.-Jacques.
+One of the younger brothers moved upriver to Manchac, south of Baton Rouge, by the late 1780s.
+About the same time, the other younger brother crossed the Atchafalaya Basin, settled at Côte Gelée in the Attakapas District, and created a western branch of the family.
+During the early antebellum period, Mires from Manchac and St. James moved to upper Bayou Lafourche, creating a third center of family settlement that soon rivaled in numbers their cousins on the river and at Côte Gelée.
+Out on the prairies, members of the family moved from Côte Gelée north, south, and west into present-day St. Landry, Vermilion, and Acadia parishes.
+According to one authority, "Unlike many of their French-speaking compatriots, the Mires did not migrate in large numbers into Calcasieu Parish or into southeastern Texas.
+However, many of the St. James branch ... moved into Baton Rouge, Gonzales, and New Orleans" during the twentieth century.

 Non-Acadians named LeMire and Mire lived in Louisiana as early as the 1720s.
 A Mire born in New England before Le Grand Dérangement lived among his Acadian namesakes in St. James Parish during the antebellum period.
 He evidently left no descendants.
 One wonders if he was French Canadian, French, or perhaps a wayward Acadian.
-Most, if not all, of the Mires of South Louisiana, then, are descendants of Pierre LeMire dit Mire of Pigiguit, not French Creoles or French Canadians. ...
+At least one Mire family living in Lafayette Parish during the late antebellum period was created by a free man of color.
+But most of the Mires of South Louisiana are descendants of Pierre LeMire dit Mire of Pigiguit.

 Settlement Abbreviations